facebookresearch/AINA/README.md

 ## License

-AINA is MIT licensed, as found in the LICENSE file.
+AINA is CC-BY-NC licensed, as found in the LICENSE file.